stripe/stripe-dotnet/readme.md

 ![Donate](https://pledgie.com/campaigns/22262.png)

-I've received some donations, and would like to give some back to the commnunity!
-The tests all passing is very important to me, and I am offering $20 to the person with a simple pull request that fixes issue #306.
+I've been very fortunate to receive so many donations for stripe.net, and I would like to give some back to the commnunity!
+The tests all passing out of the box is very important to me, and I am offering $20 to the person with a simple pull request that fixes issue #306.
 I expect to have no Stripe test data (new account), clone this repo and execute *run_tests.bat* and have every test complete succesfully!
-First pull requests with an elegant and simple way to do this, gets $20.
+First pull requests with an elegant and simple way to do this, gets $20!

 [![Bountysource](https://www.bountysource.com/badge/issue?issue_id=9455782)](https://www.bountysource.com/issues/9455782-all-of-the-tests-don-t-pass-out-of-the-box?utm_source=9455782&utm_medium=shield&utm_campaign=ISSUE_BADGE)